Continuing Education Activity

 Evaluation

-- Amoeboid: pseudopod-like extensions
+- Amoeboid: Pseudopod-like extensions

-- Petaloid: polycyclic margins, resembling petals of a flower
+- Petaloid: Polycyclic margins resembling flower petals

-- Nebuloid: indistinct, smudged borders
+- Nebuloid: Indistinct, smudged borders

 Treatment / Management

-In addition to photoprotection, treatment for cosmetic purposes are available and have shown variable promise alone or in combination.
-These include cryotherapy, superficial abrasion, topical steroids, topical retinoids, topical calcineurin inhibitors, dermabrasion, topical 88% phenol, fractional carbon dioxide lasers, non-ablative fractional photothermolysis via fractional 1550-nm ytterbium/erbium fiber laser, and excimer light treatment.
-Patients should be counseled on the risk of worsening leukoderma with cryotherapy and of long-standing (although, not permanent) erythema and postinflammatory hyperpigmentation with treatments such as fractional carbon dioxide lasers.
-Promising studies have postulated that combination fractional photothermolysis and topical use of calcineurin inhibitors may improve outcomes.
-More recently, studies have noted an increase in melanocytes with combination microneedling with microinfusion of 5-fluorouracil via tattoo machine, which may be a promising treatment option.
+Patients should be counseled on the risk of worsening leukoderma with cryotherapy and the potential for long-standing, though not permanent, erythema and postinflammatory hyperpigmentation with treatments such as fractional carbon dioxide lasers.
+Promising studies suggest that combining fractional photothermolysis with topical calcineurin inhibitors may enhance outcomes.
+More recently, research has noted increased melanocyte presence following microneedling combined with microinfusion of 5-fluorouracil via a tattoo machine, presenting a potential treatment option.[12][13][14]

 Differential Diagnosis

-Differential diagnosis of guttate leukoderma is broad.
-Similar lesions may be seen in the setting of various generalized dyschromatoses.
-It is crucial to distinguish IGH lesions from vitiligo early in the disease course because, in contrast to vitiligo, lesions of IGH do not progress.
-Other common dermatologic conditions in the differential diagnosis include pityriasis versicolor, pityriasis alba, café au lait macules, lichen sclerosis, guttate morphea, and simple post-inflammatory hypopigmentation.
-Each of which has a distinct typical distribution and associated findings, which are fairly characteristic.
-Some of the less commonly thought of lesions which are important to distinguish include achromic verruca plana, pityriasis lichenoides chronica, disseminated hypopigmented keratoses that follow psoralen and ultraviolet A (PUVA) therapy, clear cell papulosis, and atrophie blanche.
+The differential diagnosis of guttate leukoderma is broad, as similar lesions appear in various generalized dyschromatoses.
+Distinguishing IGH from vitiligo early in the disease course is crucial since IGH lesions remain stable, whereas vitiligo progresses.
+Other common dermatologic conditions in the differential diagnosis include pityriasis versicolor, pityriasis alba, café au lait macules, lichen sclerosus, guttate morphea, and post-inflammatory hypopigmentation.
+Each condition has a characteristic distribution and associated findings.

 Prognosis